 « CONS: Very Expensive, Some Reports of Malfunction, Not for Multiple Dogs

-2 SportDOG SD-425 Field Trainer Dog Collar
+2.Best Value Electric Dog Collar: SportDOG SD-425 Field Trainer Dog Collar

 However, it may not work with extremely stubborn dogs since it only has 7 levels of stimulation that range from low to medium.

 » PROS: Different Stimulation Modes, Durable, Easy to Use, Waterproof, Rechargeable Batteries, Long Battery Life, Solid Range, Remote Can Be Used on Multiple Dogs

 « CONS: Expensive, No High Stimulation Levels, Potential Remote Durability Issues

 3.Best Budget Electric Dog Collar: Bousnic Electric Training Collar for Dogs